MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/sign-up-for-office-365-trial.md

 You can sign up for a trial Office 365 business subscription for free.
 You can try it out for 30 days.

-## Buy the same plan as your trial
+## Sign up for an Office 365 Business Premium trial subscription

 Check out the video below or follow the steps to complete your trial signup.